pajicadvance/cherry-on-top/README.md

 ## Features

-Every feature is disabled by default, and can be toggled on or off at any time.
-Changing some options will require a restart, and you will be prompted to do so if a restart is required.

 ### Enchantment Upgrading

 Adds a new smithing template found in End Cities by default that can upgrade a single enchantment stored in a book by one.
 The selected enchantment depends on the amount of lapis added to the recipe.
 By default, upgrading costs experience based on the upgraded book's repair cost.
 The template can be duplicated once found.